Net-Mist/dataset_labeling/Readme.md

 ## Optional: preannotate images with a frozen model
-Run `tools/machine_annotation.py` .
-This script can be run from a docker container built with `tools/machine_annotation.dockerfile` .
+Run `cd tools/machine_annotation &&  python3 app.py` .
+This script can be run from a docker container built with `tools/machine_annotation/(cpu/gpu)-Dockerfile` .

+## Optional : extract frame from a video
+Run `cd tools && python3 burst_video.py`

+To know the different options you can use, you can use the '--help' argument.
+You can provide these option using the command line, environment variables or by populate the `config_video_bust.yml` file created the first time you run the script

 ## Contributing: code architecture
 - app.py contains the Flask backend code